-- Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm runoff, industrial or domestic wastewater discharges, oil and gas production, mining and farming. - Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production or mining activities. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, can also come from gasoline stations, urban stormwater runoff, agricultural application and septic systems. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses.